 Stomatocytosis

-Stomatocytosis is a rare condition of RBCs in which a mouthlike or slitlike pattern replaces the normal central zone of pallor.
-These cells are associated with congenital and acquired hemolytic anemia.
-The symptoms result from the anemia.
+RBCs in which a mouthlike or slitlike pattern replaces the normal central zone of pallor.

 Stomatocytes are erythrocytes with a central slit or stoma instead of a circular area of pallor when examined on dried smears; they are uniconcave rather than biconcave, giving them a bowl-like appearance.
 A few stomatocytes may be observed in blood smears prepared from normal individuals, as well as from patients with acute alcoholism and hepatobiliary disease.
 Large numbers of stomatocytes are associated with very rare hereditary disorders of red cell cation permeability leading to increased or decreased red cell water content.